-• The system has 0 solutions if the last column is a pivot column of A.
+- The system has 0 solutions (and is inconsistent) if the last column of A contains a pivot.

-In this case $\mathsf{RREF}(A)$ has a row of the form $\begin{bmatrix} 0 & 0 & \dots & 0 & 1 \end{bmatrix}$ so our system is equivalent to a linear system containing the false equation 0 = 1.

-- The system has only 1 solution if there are no free variables, and the last column is not a pivot. - Otherwise, the system has infinitely many solutions.
+In this case RREF(A) has a row of the form $\begin{bmatrix} 0 & 0 & \dots & 0 & 1 \end{bmatrix}$ so our system is equivalent to a linear system containing the false equation 0 = 1. - The system has only 1 solution if there are no free variables and the last column is not a pivot. - Otherwise, the system has infinitely many solutions.

-Once we have computed RREF(A) and identified the free and basic variables, we can write down all solutions to the system (if there are solutions) exactly as in the example: by letting each free variable be arbitrary, and then solving for the basic variables in terms of the free variables.
+Once we have computed RREF(A) and identified the free and basic variables, we can write down all solutions to the system (if there are solutions) exactly as in our earlier examples: by letting each free variable be arbitrary, and then solving for the basic variables in terms of the free variables.